Public Transport in Germany

-ICE(InterCity-Express) is the fastest long route train in Germany.
-It may reach speed above 300 km/h (186 m/h).
-Weekend ticket, day ticket, regional day ticket and tickets bought with only regional options selected are not valid in this train.
+ICE (InterCity-Express) is the fastest long route train in Germany.
+It may reach a speed of above 300 km/h (186 m/h).
+Weekend ticket, day ticket, regional day ticket, and tickets bought with only regional options selected are not valid on this train.

 However, for cheaper options tickets can be purchased 2-3 months earlier.
-German rail pass is valid in this train.
+The German rail pass is valid on this train.
 All Bahn cards are accepted for their respective discounts.

-EuroCity (EC), InterCity(IC) and EuroNight are also long route trains.
-Their normal fare structure is lower than ICE but tickets regulations are same as in ICE.
+EuroCity (EC), InterCity(IC), and EuroNight are also long route trains.
+Their normal fare structure is lower than ICE but ticket regulations are the same as in ICE.

 2. Medium to short route trains:

-IRE (Interregio-Express) and Regional-Express (RE) has speed range from 70km/h to 150km/h depending on the region.
-It is considered Medium route train.
+IRE (Interregio-Express) and Regional-Express (RE) have a speed range from 70 km/h to 150 km/h depending on the region.
+It is considered a medium route train.
 It stops at more stations than IC and ICE but not at every station.
-Weekend ticket, day ticket, regional day ticket and tickets bought with only regional options selected are valid in this train, as well as on all other medium to short route trains.
+Weekend ticket, day ticket, regional day ticket, and tickets bought with only regional options selected are valid in this train, as well as on all other medium to short route trains.

-S-Bahn (Stadtschnellbahn) is suburban rail services mostly works only inside a local transport network.
-It’s not to be confused with Stadtbahn, which is a form of tram and only works within a city, while S-Bahn though operates in very limited area but still is a train.
-Hence, rail tickets are valid on S-Bahn.
+S-Bahn (Stadtschnellbahn) is a suburban rail service.
+It mostly works only inside a local transport network.
+S-Bahn should not be confused with Stadtbahn, which is a form of tram and only works within a city, while S-Bahn though operates in a very limited area but still is a train.
+All regional and long route rail tickets are valid on the S-Bahn.

 The U-Bahn or Untergrundbahn (Underground Railway or Subway)

-The U-Bahn or Untergrundbahn (underground railway or subway) are conventional rapid transit systems that run mostly underground.
+The U-Bahn or Untergrundbahn (underground railway or subway) is a conventional rapid transit system that runs mostly underground.
 They are sometimes considered trains and other times trams.
-But either way they are suburban network works mostly inside a city or up to a neighboring city.
+But either way, they are a suburban network that works mostly inside a city or up to a neighboring city.

-S-Bahn tickets are valid in U-Bahn and U-Bahn tickets are valid in S-Bahn.
-But rail tickets are not valid in U-Bahn.
+S-Bahn tickets are valid in the U-Bahn and U-Bahn tickets are valid in the S-Bahn.
+But rail tickets are not valid in the U-Bahn.

 German Transport Associations and Traif Zones

-A transport association (Verkehrsverbund) is an association of public transport operators in a given region (zone).
+A transport association (Verkehrsverbund) is a partnership of public transport operators in a given region (zone).
 A ticket purchased in a zone (eg single ticket, day ticket) is usually valid for all means of transport (subway, S-Bahn, bus, tram, etc.) of local transport in the entire zone.

-For example, take the city of Mannheim.
-It is located in the state of Baden Württemberg but the zone of a transport association is normally much smaller than that whole state.
-Here in case of Mannheim, the transport association in the zone is called VRN and the zone is called VRN zone (please check VRN zone in the below given link).
-Similarly, Berlin is in VBB zone.
+For example, if consider the city of Mannheim.
+It is located in the state of Baden Württemberg but the zone of a transport association is normally much smaller than that of the whole state.
+Here, in the case of Mannheim city, the transport association in the zone is called VRN and the zone is called VRN zone (please check VRN zone in the below-given link).
+Similarly, Berlin is in the VBB zone.